Best May Dividend Paying Stocks

 Yes.
 The company pays dividends in May.
 But it is one of the relatively few high-quality stocks that pay dividends monthly.

-So, if you want to regularly make money from dividends.
-Then, Realty Income is a good dividend stock to consider.
+So, if you want to regularly make money from dividends, Realty Income is a good dividend stock to consider.

 Related: More reading about the Monthly Dividend Company